puraminy/ArticleScraper/README.md

 # Getting Report

 You can generate reports based on the databasae by writing custom functions.
 We already wrote `generate.py` which generate an html file contianing the title, year and the abstract of selected papers.
 You can also use applications like Excel, or R to process the database.
+Tad viewer is a simple tool to view and filter the database: https://www.tadviewer.com/

 #  Collaboration